Streptococcus pneumoniae: History

 In 1881, the organism, known later in 1886 as the pneumococcus for its role as a cause of pneumonia, was first isolated simultaneously and independently by the U.S. Army physician George Sternberg and the French chemist Louis Pasteur.

 The organism was termed Diplococcus pneumoniae from 1920 because of its characteristic appearance in Gram-stained sputum.
 It was renamed Streptococcus pneumoniae in 1974 because it was very similar to streptococci.

 Streptococcus pneumoniae played a central role in demonstrating that genetic material consists of DNA.
-In 1928, Frederick Griffith demonstrated transformation of life turning harmless pneumococcus into a lethal form by co-inoculating the live pneumococci into a mouse along with heat-killed virulent pneumococci.
+In 1928, Frederick Griffith demonstrated transformation of life, turning harmless pneumococcus into a lethal form by co-inoculating the live pneumococci into a mouse along with heat-killed virulent pneumococci.
 In 1944, Oswald Avery, Colin MacLeod, and Maclyn McCarty demonstrated that the transforming factor in Griffith's experiment was not protein, as was widely believed at the time, but DNA.
 Avery's work marked the birth of the molecular era of genetics.

 Genetics

 The genome of S. pneumoniae is a closed, circular DNA structure that contains between 2.0 and 2.1 million base pairs depending on the strain.
-It has a core set of 1553 genes, plus 154 genes in its virulome, which contribute to virulence and 176 genes that maintain a noninvasive phenotype.
+It has a core set of 1553 genes, plus 154 genes in its virulome, which contribute to virulence, and 176 genes that maintain a noninvasive phenotype.
 Genetic information can vary up to 10% between strains.
 The pneumococcal genome is known to contain a large and diverse repertoire of antimicrobial peptides, including 11 different lantibiotics.

 Transformation

 Natural bacterial transformation involves the transfer of DNA from one bacterium to another through the surrounding medium.
-Transformation is a complex developmental process requiring energy and is dependent on expression of numerous genes.
+Transformation is a complex developmental process requiring energy and depends on the expression of numerous genes.
 In S. pneumoniae, at least 23 genes are required for transformation.
 For a bacterium to bind, take up, and recombine exogenous DNA into its chromosome, it must enter a special physiological state called competence.

 Competence in S. pneumoniae is induced by DNA-damaging agents such as mitomycin C, fluoroquinolone antibiotics (norfloxacin, levofloxacin and moxifloxacin), and topoisomerase inhibitors.
 Transformation protects S. pneumoniae against the bactericidal effect of mitomycin C. Michod et al. summarized evidence that induction of competence in S. pneumoniae is associated with increased resistance to oxidative stress and increased expression of the RecA protein, a key component of the recombinational repair machinery for removing DNA damage.
-On the basis of these findings, they suggested that transformation is an adaptation for repairing oxidative DNA damage.
+Based on these findings, they suggested that transformation is an adaptation for repairing oxidative DNA damage.
 S. pneumoniae infection stimulates polymorphonuclear leukocytes (granulocytes) to produce an oxidative burst that is potentially lethal to the bacteria.
 The ability of S. pneumoniae to repair oxidative DNA damage in its genome caused by this host defense likely contributes to the pathogen's virulence.
 Consistent with this premise, Li et al. reported that, among different highly transformable S. pneumoniae isolates, nasal colonization fitness and virulence (lung infectivity) depend on an intact competence system.